1925 An Intestinal Excess

 Whereas an exceptional balance of pitching and hitting carried the Senators, it was offense that primarily propelled the Pittsburgh Pirates to their first National League pennant since 1909, unseating the New York Giants from their four-year reign as NL champs.

 One of the great teams of the century’s first decade, the Pirates dove into darkness in the 1910s—rescuing themselves with newfound talent after World War I. An unwavering winner since, the Bucs broke through in 1925 with a wildly potent offense that batted .307.
-Everyone in the starting lineup batted over .300 with the exception of second baseman Eddie Moore—who hit .298.
+Everyone in the starting lineup hit over .300 with the exception of second baseman Eddie Moore—who checked in at .298.
 The Bucs were fueled by an electrifying Kiki Cuyler, who hit .357 with 18 home runs, 43 doubles, and 26 triples; he also knocked in 102 runs, scored 144, and stole 41 bases.

 Ahead of Cuyler in the lineup was Max Carey, one of baseball’s most proficient basestealers.
 While others were happy with a 60% stolen base success rate, that would have insulted Carey, who was typically over 80% if not better.
-In 1925, at the age of 35, he stole 46 bases while being caught only 11 other times, and became the oldest player to lead either league in steals.
+In 1925, at the age of 35, he stole 46 bases while being caught only 11 other times.
 Carey’s .343 batting average represented, easily, a career high.

-The dangerous Pirate offense may have commanded enormous respect league-wide, but they got none of it from Walter Johnson—who pitched as sharp as ever and completely deadened the Bucs’ bats in his first two World Series starts against them.
-The veteran Senator ace allowed just a run on 13 hits through two complete game victories in Games One and Four.
+The Pirates’ dangerous offense may have commanded enormous respect league-wide, but they got none of it from Walter Johnson—who pitched as sharp as ever and completely deadened the Bucs’ bats in his first two World Series starts against them.
+The veteran Washington ace allowed just a run on 13 hits through two complete game victories in Games One and Four.

-The Senators took a Series lead of 3-1 at that point, thanks to Johnson—and outfielder Sam Rice, who made for one of the most controversial moments in World Series history during Game Three.
+The Senators took a Series lead of 3-1 at that point, thanks not only to Johnson but outfielder Sam Rice—who made for one of the most controversial moments in World Series history during Game Three.

-With Washington leading 4-3 in the eighth inning, the Pirates’ Earl Smith launched a deep drive off Firpo Marberry toward Griffith Stadium’s center-field fence.
-Rice chased after it and made a lurching grab—which sent him over the fence and into the first row of temporary bleachers erected for the Series.
+With Washington leading 4-3 in the eighth inning, the Pirates’ Earl Smith launched a deep drive off Firpo Marberry toward temporary bleachers set up in front of Griffith Stadium’s center-field fence.
+Rice chased after it and made a lurching grab—which sent him over the fence and into the first row of the temp seats.
 After a long pause, Rice emerged from behind the fence with ball in hand, and umpire Cy Rigler declared Smith out, sending the Bucs into a fury.
-Objections denied, the catch preserved the lead and, ultimately, the Senator win.
+Objections denied, the catch preserved the lead and, ultimately, the win for the Senators.

 With three games to win one, however, Washington could not convert.
 The Pirates overpowered Coveleski in Game Five, and came from behind in Game Six to draw even in the Series.
 That brought up Game Seven at Pittsburgh’s Forbes Field.